andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

 Title: Clojure: sorting a sequence based on another sequence

 Sometimes web responses contain an unordered sequence of items along with a separate manifest that specifies the ordering.
-This article will cover how you can go about sorting that list of items by the manifest order as well as using [Clojure Spec](https://clojure.org/guides/spec#_exercise) to generate test data and verify the output.
+This article will cover how you can write a function to sort the list of items by the manifest order as well as using [Clojure Spec](https://clojure.org/guides/spec#_exercise) to generate test data to verify its output.

 ### Sorting by manifest order